littleredcomputer/dancinglinks/README.md

 divide the primary from the secondary items (there should be whitespace on either side of the semicolon), like: `a b c ; x y`.

-An item within an option my be given a color using a colon suffix, like `b c x:Red`.
-The XCC algorithm implemented here will ensure that all options chosen for a solution will agree on the "color" the secondary items included.
+A secondary item within an option my be given a color using a colon suffix, like `b c x:Red`.
+The XCC algorithm implemented here will ensure that all options chosen for a solution will agree on the "color" of any secondary items included.

 ## Satisfiability